Peeps: The Easter treat you can’t destroy - NewsBreak

 (NEXSTAR) — Introduced in 1953, Peeps are the polarizing Easter candy that keep coming back year after year.

-A tongue-in-cheek 1999 study at Emory University set out to prove or disprove a pervasive rumor about the candy: that the marshmallow confections cannot be destroyed.Cold Stone Creamery sells PEEPS ice cream
+A tongue-in-cheek 1999 study at Emory University set out to prove or disprove a pervasive rumor about the candy: that the marshmallow confections cannot be destroyed.Car gets stuck on wall after parking mishap

 The study tested the candy under four conditions: